 In order to carry out its mission, OPTEVFOR must closely follow all R&D programs of the Navy material establishment and in Navy laboratories.
 CNO accordingly has authorized direct liaison between COMOPTEVFOR and the heads of developing agencies for all technical matters relating to Navy research, development, test and evaluation.
 The staff of COMOPTEVFOR is organized along flexible lines which give primary consideration to type of warfare and project administration.
 Evaluation of equipment and systems is carried out by personnel with experience in the type of equipment or warfare over which their divisions have cognizance.

-COMOPTEVFOR also maintains a detachment at the SPAWAR Systems Center Liaison Office in San Diego, CA; and coordinates test and evaluation activities with the operational test agencies of the other services and with the Director, Operational Test and Evaluation (DOT&E), who establishes operational test policy for DoD.
+COMOPTEVFOR also coordinates test and evaluation activities with the operational test agencies of the other services and with the Director, Operational Test and Evaluation (DOT&E), who establishes operational test policy for DoD.